SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Related Work

-A closely related line of work introduces language-level reasoning into the evolutionary loop.
-EoH~\citep{liu2024evolution} co-evolves natural-language thoughts alongside code, ReEvo~\citep{ye2024reevo} uses short- and long-term reflection to accumulate verbal lessons, Reflexion ~\citep{shinn2023reflexion} shows that verbal feedback can improve agent behavior, and GEPA~\citep{agrawal2025gepa} propagates reflective lessons across candidate lineages for prompt optimization.
-Recent systems further maintain reusable language-level knowledge, such as HiFo-Prompt's insight pool~\citep{chen2025hifo}, Hercules' core abstraction prompting~\citep{wu2025efficient}, and HeurAgenix's online selection of reusable evolution strategies ~\citep{yang2025heuragenix}.
-These works show that natural language can provide useful intermediate structure between scalar feedback and executable code.

-\model builds on this direction but differs in how the language signal is organized and used.
-Prior systems typically attach thoughts, reflections, insights, or recommendations to individual candidates, lineages, or textual memories.
-In contrast, \model organizes the full archive into semantic strategy clusters, retrieves inspirations by behavioral complementarity rather than fitness or text similarity alone, and tracks strategy-family dynamics at the population level.
+\textbf{Strategy, Reflection, and Memory in LLM-Based Heuristic Evolution.} A closely related line of work introduces language-level reasoning into optimization and evolutionary search~\citep{yuksekgonul2025optimizing,lee2025feedback}.
+EoH~\citep{liu2024evolution} co-evolves natural-language thoughts alongside code; ReEvo~\citep{ye2024reevo}, Reflexion~\citep{shinn2023reflexion}, and GEPA~\citep{agrawal2025gepa} use verbal feedback or reflection to improve future proposals.
+Other systems maintain reusable insights~\citep{chen2025hifo}, abstractions \citep{wu2025efficient}, or evolution strategies \citep{yang2025heuragenix}.
+These works show that natural language can provide useful intermediate structure between scalar feedback and executable code. \model builds on this direction but differs in how the language signal is organized and used: prior systems typically attach thoughts, reflections, insights, or recommendations to individual candidates, lineages, or textual memories, whereas \model organizes the full archive into semantic strategy clusters, retrieves inspirations by behavioral complementarity, and tracks strategy-family dynamics at the population level.
 This makes strategy space a structured object of search rather than only a source of prompt content.